 The MSt in Comparative Literature and Critical Translation is run by a Steering Committee, on which members of all faculties involved in the course are represented.
-The Committee is chaired by the co-directors.
-Students must provide two representatives to serve on the steering committee.
-They may be chosen by discussion and agreement, or if necessary by an election: the Academic Mentor will oversee this process.
+The Committee is chaired by the convenors.
+Two students representatives from the course cohort also serve on the Steering Committee; they may be chosen by discussion and agreement, or if necessary by an election.

-The representatives will attend the 'Open Business' section of Steering Committee meetings: they will be invited to offer an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.
+The student representatives will attend the 'Open Business' section of Steering Committee meetings: they will be invited to offer an oral report relaying the students' sources of satisfaction and/or concerns with the course at that point in time, and to discuss these with Committee members.